 Just recently someone asked me how learning about leadership or adopting leadership skills would help them, as they were not in a leadership position.
+They can get there though with the help of professional services similar to Catalyst 14 coaching training.
+There’s no harm in wanting to improve yourself, especially if it for the better.
 First of all, this is a great line of thinking because it really shows that an individual is considering themselves and their development in the bigger picture.
 Secondly, it’s perfectly reasonable to ask a question like this, just as it would be to ask why you should build skills in French, accounting, or graphic design.
 The bottom line for refining any skill is, “How will this help me in my life?”

 Let’s discuss four big reasons, which are certainly not exhaustive, on why being a leader is not about your position, but about your relationship to yourself and others.